 - A5.
-Demonstrate a critical awareness of research issues, analytical and quantitative methods in economics, and show ability and knowledge of relevant skills and research methodology for developing, planning and managing and implementing research original projects. - A6.
-Produce an original piece of academic research in the form of a dissertation, demonstrating a critical knowledge of the relevant literature and ability to use methodologies and quantitative tools in modelling obtaining results together with awareness and ability to present advantages and limits of methods and models used in economics.
+Demonstrate the ability to develop research ideas and manage research projects, to identify and select the tools for implementing profound analyses, show ability to pursue independent learning, to analyse theoretical models and interpret quantitative and qualitative findings, and to interpret and present such findings in an appropriate (written and/or verbal) format. - A6.
+Produce an original piece of academic research in the form of a dissertation, demonstrating a critical knowledge of the relevant literature and ability to use methodologies and quantitative tools in modelling obtaining results together with awareness and ability to present advantages and limits of methods and models used in environmental economics.